SavvyWombat/color-php/README.md

 # Extending

-## Custom color spaces/models
+## Custom color types

-The package allows you to create your own color spaces/models.
+The package allows you to create your own color types.
 These must extend `Color`, and implement the following methods from the `ColorInterface`:

 ```php
     public static function fromString(string $colorSpec): ColorInterface;